AmitUniyaL632/n8n-hindi-ai-bot/README.md

 💡 How the Logic Works
 The workflow follows a linear path:

-Trigger: A cron job fires every hour between 9 AM and 9 PM.
+Trigger: A cron job fires every hour between 9 AM and 6 PM once every 3 hours, to reduce the number of tokens from Ollama.

 Data Prep: A JavaScript snippet creates a list of recipients.

-AI Generation: Ollama receives the "Letter of the Day" and generates a unique Hindi sentence.
+AI Generation: Ollama generates a unique Hindi sentence.

 Delivery: The Telegram node loops through the recipient list and delivers the message.